 The recipient of this scholarship will be selected by a committee of economic and business professionals and will be judged on the applicant’s ability to demonstrate insight into an economic way of thinking.
-Essays with a compelling personal voice have the greatest chance of selection.
-Applicants must respond to the essay prompt provided and incorporate one or more of the three basic economic principles mentioned.
+Essays that convey a deep understanding of economic principles and that have a compelling personal voice have the greatest chance of selection.
+Applicants must frame their essay in response to the prompt provided.

 Essays must be between 500 – 700 words (minimum and maximum).
 Spelling and grammar matter.
 In addition to the completed essay, each student must submit a one paragraph biography of approximately 75 words.

-The essay submission deadline is March 30, 2018.
-The selected student must be able and willing to read his/her essay at the April 2018 Economic Literacy Colorado luncheon at the Denver Country Club in Denver.
-(The student will receive two additional tickets to the luncheon.
-A travel stipend will be given to any student traveling more than 50 miles.)
+The essay submission deadline is March 29, 2019.
+The selected student must be able and willing to read his/her essay at an upcoming EconLitCo event in Denver or Colorado Springs (a travel stipend will be given to any student traveling more than 50 miles).
 The selected essay will be placed on website and could be released to local media and/or broader media.

-- This contest is open to legal residents of Colorado who are in their junior or senior year of schooling at the time of the submission.
+This contest is open to residents of Colorado who are in their junior or senior year of schooling at the time of the submission.